 Contact: Colton Andresen

-La Crosse, Wis. – The La Crosse Loggers Baseball Club announced on Thursday the signing of two players from Duke University to its roster for the 2020 season.
-Returning catcher Matt Stinebiser will be back for a second season with the Loggers and will be joined by freshman infielder Graham Pauley.
+La Crosse, Wis. – The La Crosse Loggers Baseball Club announced on Thursday the signing of two outfielders from the University of Arkansas.
+Outfielder Trey Harris will be returning to La Crosse in the summer of 2020 and will be joined by new Razorbacks teammate Jason Hodges.

-As we approach the holiday season, check out our Flex & Food Plan holiday special for great ticket package value and a FREE Loggers stocking cap while supplies last.
-Don’t miss this great opportunity to reserve your spot at Copeland Park in 2020!
+For a chance to see these players and the rest of our 2020 La Crosse Loggers, check out our Flex & Food Plan holiday special for great ticket package value and a FREE Loggers stocking cap while supplies last!